 Bush was awarded various medals for his service during World War II including Distinguished Flying Cross, Air Medal with Oak Leaf Cluster, Presidential Unit Citation with two oak leaf clusters, and Bronze Star, among others.

 - “I have a different vision of leadership.
-A leadership is someone who brings people together.”
+A leader is someone who brings people together.”

 - “The only way to protect our people, the only way to secure the peace, the only way to control our destiny is by our leadership — so the United States of America will continue to lead.”

 George Washington was the first president of the United States of America.
 He served as President from 1789 until 1797, and he presided over a period of significant growth in the new country.